Mushbt/stockholm-fc/README.md

 ## Responsiveness Test

 * The responsive design tests were done using [Google Chrome DevTools](https://developer.chrome.com/docs/devtools/) and [Responsive Design Checker](https://www.responsivedesignchecker.com/) which allows you to test the site on numerous devices which range from desktop screens to mobile phones.
-* Site link was sent to friends and family and also posted on the slack portal.
+* Site link was sent to friends and family and also posted on the Slack portal.
 A few errors in regards to content not fitting within the screen width came up but those have been rectified.

 ## Browser Compatibility